AdoroMD/DSA-SQL-Capstone-project-/README.md

  - select customer_Name, Product_category, region, ship_mode, Sum(sales) as total_sales from KMS group by Customer_Name, Product_category, region, Ship_Mode order by total_sales ASC
 - Executing the above query, gives us an overview of the 10 bottom customer to identify trends in the kind of products they purchase and the shipping methods used.
--#### Base on the data, the bottom 10 customers purchases products mostly within the office supplies category, and few furniture and all ship mode used were, the Regular Air ship mode, which is relatively high in cost.
+- Base on the data, the bottom 10 customers purchases products mostly within the office supplies category, and few furniture and all ship mode used were, the Regular Air ship mode, which is of high in cost.

  - I will Advice that the sales team should enhance customer relationships with these customers, and come up with market strategies to upscale sales.